 On May 24, 1994, Arafat canceled all Israeli laws and reinstated pre-1967 laws in Gaza and Jericho in an attempt to erase the Israeli occupation presence.
 Under terms of the September 13, 1993 Declaration of Principles, the Palestinian cabinet assumed responsibility for health, education and culture, social welfare, direct taxation, and tourism.
 The 88-seat Palestinian Authority (also called the Palestinian Legislative Council, PLC), elected on January 20, 1996, and sworn in on March 7, 1996, and the 26-person cabinet named by President Yasir Arafat on May 9, 1996, assumed responsibility over other functions of government except for security and foreign relations, which Israel controlled through the five-year interim and into the final negotiating period.
 Arafat named a new 34-person cabinet on August 5, 1998, to avoid a vote of confidence in the Palestinian Legislative Council, and on June 13, 2002, reduced the cabinet to 21 members as part of his reform program.
 The cabinet resigned on September 19, 2002.
 Arafat named Mahmud Abbas to be Prime Minister on March 6, 2003.
 Abbas and his 24-person cabinet won a vote of confidence on April 29, 2003, and were sworn in the next day.
-Abbas and Arafat disagreed over control and reform of the police, and Abbas resigned on September 6.
-Arafat appointed PLC Speaker Ahmad Qurai as the new prime minister on September 10, 2003, but Qurai and Arafat had the same disagreement as Arafat and Abbas - who should control the police.
+Abbas and Arafat disagreed over control and reform of the police, and Abbas resigned on September 10, 2003, but Qurai and Arafat had the same disagreement as Arafat and Abbas - who should control the police.